barumau/pandunia/english/mini_pandunia.md

 ### Modifying nouns

-In Pandunia, "adjectives" are modifiers that are placed before the noun that they modify.
+In Mini Pandunia, "adjectives" are modifiers that are placed before the noun that they modify.

 **un _nove_ kar**
 – a _new_ car